nd9600/jsGame/README.md

 ## Testing
 Because of the game's [architecture](#architecture), testing it is [really really easy](https://github.com/nd9600/jsGame/blob/master/__tests__/Board/BoardMovementTest.ts#L42).
 All I have to do is create an initial [GameState](https://github.com/nd9600/jsGame/blob/master/src/core/GameState.ts), call some function in the Core that returns an [Event](#event), and assert something about that Event's data.
 Nothing needs to be mocked or spied on.

-The Core is tested, and the Shell doesn't need to be, because it's so simple - it just takes in user input, calls a function that makes all the decisions, and applies that decision.
+The Core is very thoroughly tested, and the Shell doesn't need to be, because it's so simple - it just takes in user input, calls a function that makes all the decisions, and applies that decision.